WHO IS ELIGIBLE TO RECEIVE FINANCIAL AID AT PARK UNIVERSITY?

 PROCESS TO COMPLETE YOUR FINANCIAL AID PACKAGE?

-If at any time during this process you need assistance you may call or email us at firstname.lastname@example.org / 816-584-6290 and receive personal assistance from one of our financial aid counselors.
-It is in your best interest to complete everything early on to ensure your aid is finalized prior to the start.
+If you need assistance, contact us at firstname.lastname@example.org / 816-584-6290.
+It is in your best interest to complete everything early to ensure your aid is finalized prior to the start of class.

 HOW MUCH FINANCIAL AID WILL I RECEIVE?

 Based on the information you provide on the Free Application for Federal Aid, our financial aid specialists will prepare your financial aid package.

 Using an established formula (financial need = COA – EFC) which is a result of the cost of attending (COA) Park University, minus your expected family contribution (EFC), determines your financial need.
 Your financial need is what can be met in terms of gift-aid and self-help aid.
 The expected family contribution (EFC) is the result of your processed FAFSA and is your expected contribution towards your own education.

 Park University will then assess the $8,500 in financial needs with your financial aid package combing loans, grants, work-study, and/or scholarships.